 Do you live in a chilly, leaky, costly home?

 An energy professional will visit your home and help you figure out the best ways you can save energy & money.
-This is a no-cost service that all Massachusetts residents can access in some form*.
+This is a no-cost service that Massachusetts residents can access in multiple ways*.

 *If you live in Eastern Massachusetts, call Mass Save at 866-527-7283.
 If you live in Western Massachusetts, call Center for Ecological Technology at 413- 586-7350 x229.

-*If you live in a town with a municipal utility, you may need to call them directly to request your energy assessment.
+*If you live in a town with a municipal utility, call them directly to find out if they offer energy assessments.

 Consider updating your heating equipment

 One way to help offset the rising cost of energy and significantly reduce heating costs is to replace your aging heating equipment with a new high-efficiency unit.
-If your furnace is at least 12 years old or your boiler is at least 30 years old, it might be time to consider replacement.
+Mass Save incentives can shrink the cost difference between a run-of-the-mill replacement and a high-efficiency one.
+Also you may be eligible for extra incentives if your furnace is at least 12 years old or your boiler is at least 30 years old.
 With rebates and interest-free loans from Mass Save, you might find the whole project is less costly than you think.

 Mass Save always offers incentives for the purchase of high efficiency heating equipment.
 You may also be eligible for 0% financing through the Mass Save HEAT Loan Program.
 The HEAT Loan Program provides customers the opportunity to apply for a 0% interest loan from participating lenders to assist with the installation of qualified energy efficient improvements in their homes.
 If you meet eligibility requirements and receive lender approval, you may receive a 0% interest loan of $500 to $25,000 for energy saving upgrades, such as a new furnace or boiler, and repaid over 2–7 years.
 Also, for a limited time, the cap on HEAT Loans has been increased to $50,000!

 During you visit, your Energy Specialist will evaluate your equipment and determine eligibility.
-If your existing equipment is determined to be eligible for a HEAT Loan, you will recieve a HEAt Loan Intake Form.
-Once you have estimates for a replacement system, you can take the HEAT Loan Intake Form and the estimate toa participating bank.
+If your existing equipment is determined to be eligible for a HEAT Loan, you will receive a HEAT Loan Intake Form.
+Once you have estimates for a replacement system, you can take the HEAT Loan Intake Form and the estimate to a participating bank.

 Heating oil members, perform regular system tune-ups to make your heating system run more smoothly, and if it's time to purchase a new heating system, we recommend choosing a system that is Energy Star rated.